Distributed-Validators-Synctems/sputnik-school-testnet-4.1/testnet_planning.md

 - Review the parameter change proposal and cast your vote before voting period endtime.

-`25 Points = 25 000 atom for successful wallet submissions.`
+`25 Points = 25 000 sputnik for successful wallet submissions.`

 **Bonus challenge**

 - Make a detailed thread on Twitter about incorrect props, what number you missed, what does it mean and make a PR to the `tweets` directory of this repo.

-`5 points =  5000 atom for everyone who provides a tweet url.`
+`5 points =  5000 sputnik for everyone who provides a tweet url.`

 ---

 ## **Phase-3: Transactions (max 30 points)**

-- Send 1atom to DVS validator
+- Send 1sputnik to DVS validator

-`5 points =  5000 atom for everyone who do this task.`
+`5 points =  5000 sputnik for everyone who do this task.`

 - Delegate some DVS to others and redelegate to DVS validator

-`5 points =  5000 atom for everyone who do this task.`
+`5 points =  5000 sputnik for everyone who do this task.`

 - Claim reward \ commission and redelegate to DVS validator

-`5 points =  5000 atom for everyone do this task.`
+`5 points =  5000 sputnik for everyone do this task.`

 - Tweet url linked in a memo (Come up with something cool to say about DVS Validator School and experience in Testnet)

-`5 points =  5000 atom for everyone do this task.`
+`5 points =  5000 sputnik for everyone do this task.`

 <aside>
 📌 Participants need to raise a PR with the details onto the `transactions` directory of this repo

-- Time: `25.09.2023 15:00 UTC - 28.09.2023 15:00 UTC`
+- Time: `29.04.2024 15:00 UTC - 01.05.2024 15:00 UTC`
 (Only the txs in this time period are considered to be valid)
 </aside>